yosun/vrjamentriesblurbs/NumberTheStars/NumberTheStars.md

 Walking: "Look where you want to walk" - then tap and hold the side touchpad to walk (after you finish tracing an animal in Freeform mode).

+Flying: Traverse via star-pull!
+(You'll see!)

 Gameplay: I've searched, but I'm surprised that I'm the first(?) to create a head-motion (or even gyroscope-based) 3D dot to dot game, where you trace the contours from your perspective, similar to how constellations are named.
 This is also the first create-the-world-type rails game that uses the dot-to-dot method.

 Bonus: When you complete the 3 levels in the current Story Mode, you will find a very-readable cylindrical scrolling credits scene, that you read by spinning around on your chair!
+This credit also contains "in-line hotspots" that you can gaez-tap to trigger.

 ---